blbadger/blbadger.github.io/neural-networks.md

 There are a number of interesting observations from this experiment.
 Firstly, the multiple normalization methods employed by AlexNet (relative to no normalization used for our custom architecture) are incapable of preventing severe overfitting for Snf7, or even for Snap29.
 Second, with no modification to hyperparameters the AlexNet architecture was able to make significant progress towards classifying Snap29 images, even though this image content is far different from the CIFAR datasets that AlexNet was designed to classify.
 The third observation is detailed in the next section.

-### Learning (ie increasing test classification accuracy) does not equate to global minimization of a cost function during training
+### Learning does not equate to global minimization of a cost function during training

 The above experimental results are quite interesting because they suggest that, for deep learning models of quite different architecture, a model's ability to generalize depends not only on the model's parameters $\theta$ and the family of functions that it can approximate given its architecture $F_j$ but also on the choice of input $x$.
 Furthermore, the input $x$ is capable of inducing overfitting in a model employing extensive measures to prevent this phenomenon (L2 regularization, batch normalization) but a different input results in minimal overfitting (in the same epoch number) in a model that has none of these measures (nor any other regularizers separate from the model architecture itself).